ChaseTheCoder/devin/README.md

 Design in Process by me in [Figma](https://www.figma.com/file/jpCuH5Qk1ramd7rcMsZr0r/TheeBlackTokyo?node-id=2%3A2) in collaboartion with the client.

-Currently in progress to get the Alpha version of website developed.
+Alpha version is now live at, [Click here to see Devin Buchanan's portfolio page](https://www.devinbuchanan.com).